tristanls/alldata-coordinator/README.md

   3. other regions - 0 replicas
   4. same zone - 2 replicas

-If any of the replicas fails to be saved, the AllDataCoordinator will go into "get it done" mode and attempt to spread out the errored replica to any available peer that hasn't been selected already, so that the `replicationFactor` is preserved.
+If any of the replicas fails to succeed in put operation, the AllDataCoordinator will go into "get it done" mode and attempt to spread out the failed replica to any available peer that hasn't been selected already, so that the `replicationFactor` is honored.

 ### allDataCoordinator.addPeer(peer, options)

   * `peer`: _Object_ Peer to add to coordinator's awareness.
     * `id`: _String_ Unique `peer` identifier.
   * `options`: _Object_ _(Default: {})_
-    * `zone`: _String _(Default: undefined)_ If provided, an identifier in the
-            local region for the `zone` the `peer` belongs to.
+    * `zone`: _String _(Default: undefined)_ If provided, an identifier in the local region for the `zone` the `peer` belongs to.
 If `zone` is specified `options.region` will be ignored.
-    * `region`: _String_ _(Default: undefined)_ If provided, an identifier for
-            a remote region the `peer` belongs to.
+    * `region`: _String_ _(Default: undefined)_ If provided, an identifier for a remote region the `peer` belongs to.
 This parameter is ignored if `options.zone` is specified.

 Adds the `peer` to AllDataCoordinator's awareness for selection when replicas need to be created.